3DCoded/Happy-Hare/Toolchange-Movement.md

 variable_park_cancel: -1, -1, 20, 0, 5
 ```
 > [!IMPORTANT]
 > You almost certainly want to define a parking position for the `pause` operation as this is called when the mmu encounters an error.
 You can place your toolhead in a convenient location away from your print while you fix the problem.
-Note that the parking movement of any MMU operation (e.g. MMU_UNLOAD, MMU_LOAD, Tx) invoked directly when in a paused state will act in the same way as they do out of the print and subject to the same configuration.
+Note that the parking movement of any MMU operation (e.g. MMU_UNLOAD, MMU_LOAD, Tx) invoked directly when in a paused state will act in the same way as they do out of the print and subject to the same "standalone" configuration.

 Possible context/operations: